swisspost/design-system/.changeset/fair-geese-explain.md

 '@swisspost/design-system-documentation': minor
 ---

-Added override classes to the heading documentation and added a direct linkt to utitlities/headings from typography in addition to the already existing link to the components/heading docs.
+Added override classes to the heading documentation and removed the utitlites/headings, which was previouvly used to document the override classes.